yana-hris/cook-the-week/README.md

 ```
 #### 4️⃣  Install Required Dependencies

-Make sure you have node.js installed.
+Ensure Node.js is installed on your system.
-Navigate to the main project`s folder (that is subfolder CookTheWeek.Web inside the cook-the-week folder):
+Then, navigate to the main project folder (**CookTheWeek.Web** inside **cook-the-week**):

 ```bash
 cd CookTheWeek.Web
 ```
-and run
+Next, install the required dependencies by running:
 ```bash
 npm install
 ```
 #### 5️⃣ Run the Application

-Make sure you are in the main project`s folder - CookTheWeek.Web.
-If not:
+Ensure you are inside the main project folder **CookTheWeek.Web**.
+If not, navigate to it:
 ```bash
 cd CookTheWeek.Web
 ```
-From this folder, start the application:
+Then, start the application by running:
 ```bash
 dotnet run
 ```
-If everything goes well and no errors are seen in the console, you will be able to proceed to the next step.
+If the application starts without errors, you’re ready for the next step.

 #### 6️⃣ Access the App in Your Browser

-To access the app, open your chosen browser and enter the following address:
+Once the app is running, open your browser and go to:
 ```bash
 http://localhost:7170
 ```